CrossTheRoadElec/Phoenix5-Documentation/README.md

 ## **Where is the API**
 ### C++ - How to intellisense/What header
 ### Java - How to intellisense/What to import
+The java libraries our phoenix framework can be imported with the following line `import com.ctre.phoenix.`

+Notice how there is a . (dot) placed right after the word phoenix.
+If you are unsure about what packages are included within the current package/folder, you may you CTRL + spacebar to bring up intellisense, which is the window seen below.

+**ADD image here**

+As for when trying to find what classes can be found within a package,
 ### LabVIEW - Where are the VIs?
 The CTRE Palette is located in:
 - WPI Robotics Library -> Third Party.